Does EIA publish electric utility rate, tariff, and demand charge data?

 EIA does publish the number of utility customers that are enrolled in time-based electricity rate programs, which are administered through a tariff, including time-of-use, real time, variable peak, and critical peak pricing, and critical peak rebate programs.
 The data are collected with the EIA-861 survey and published in the Dynamic Pricing file of the EIA-861 database.

 The Utility Rate Database, sponsored in part by the U.S. Department of Energy (DOE), is a free source of rate structure information from utilities in the United States.
-Utility rates for cities in the United States are available at the DOE's Open Energy Information (OpenEI) platform.
+Utility rates for cities in the United States are available at DOE's Open Energy Information (OpenEI) platform.
 Individual utilities may also have detailed rate/tariff schedules and demand charges.